This article is written to help cutters of all skill levels choose the best rough opal to cut and polish with.

 Mixed parcels of rough opal around $20 to $50 are good to start from Koroit, Ethiopia or Coober Pedy rough.
-Ironstone with good patterns from Koroit and Yowah opal rough are good to learn polishing as if you polish to hard you wont rub away opal color.
-Yowah nuts are rock shaped and have strong colors but it is said only one in thousand has any color.
+Ironstone with good patterns from Koroit and Yowah opal rough are good to learn polishing, if you polish to hard you wont rub away opal color.
+Yowah nuts are rock shaped and have strong colors, but it is said only one in a thousand has any color.

-Ethiopian rough Opals has thick color bars and good value as it is inexpensive to purchase, so start plain patterned on first purchases and inform yourself about hydrophane properties of this opal especially when polishing in water.
+Ethiopian rough opals have thick color bars and are good value as it is inexpensive to purchase.
+So start with a plain patterned on your first purchases and inform yourself about hydrophane properties of this opal especially when polishing in water.

-Boulder Opal has many thin veins of color and can be difficult to polish with new wheels as many cutters will rub lot color away trying to obtain a good finish.
-Boulder Opal Rough also needs to be split sometimes by placing saw cut so rock split opens.
+Boulder opal have many thin veins of color and can be difficult to polish with new wheels, this results to cutters rubbing away a lot of color trying to obtain a good finish.
+In some occasions, Boulder opal rough also needs to be split open by placing it in a saw cutter.

-Black Opal rough from lighting ridge can be very tricky.
-Black Opal rough comes in two forms, seam Opal or Nobby Opal.
-Seam Opal is formed in layers and is best to learn on as color bar sits on bottom potch.
-Most this potch is grey in color and has body tone N4 to N5 and opal needs body tone N4 and above to be classed as Black Opal.
-Most Black Opal mined at Cochran is called Nobby Opal.
+Black opal rough from lighting ridge can be very tricky.
+Black opal rough comes in two forms, seam opal or nobby opal.
+Seam opal is formed in layers and is best to learn on as the color bar sits on bottom potch.
+Most this potch is grey in color and has a body tone N4 to N5 and opal needs body tone N4 and above to be classed as black opal.
+Most black opal mined at Cochran is called nobby opal.
 This opal can be expensive and is formed like rock with color bar and can be difficult to read how to cut and polish.
 Many cutters make mistake of rubbing down the wrong side so when purchasing parcel always start off with cheapest pieces to see how the color faces.
-Even try cutting on angle to expose the best fire color, clarity of color is more important than size with good Black Opal.
-Many opals cutters will say they break even or loose on half rough Opal they buy but do well with the other 50%.
+Even try cutting on angle to expose the best fire color, clarity of color is more important than size with good black opal.
+Many opal cutters will say they break even or loose on half rough opal they buy but do well with the other 50%.

-So when buying Opals that show color bars only you might think why hasn’t the miner rubbed it away?
-So veined rough has to be viewed a s gamble purchase, but win or loose it is still fantastic hobby to cut and polish your own opals and set in jewelry for family and friends.
+So when buying opals that show color bars, you might think why hasn’t the miner rubbed it away?
+So veined rough has to be viewed as a gamble purchase, but win or loose it is still a fantastic hobby to cut and polish your own opals and set it in jewelry for family and friends.

 The parcel below displays a lot of blue to green color in crystal.
 All opal miners look for nobbies for color formed on potch.
 Potch is basically opal that is one colored ie just white, just black etc. It is the most common type of opal what we want to find is precious opal that display many colors.
-Some of these chunks will display opal bars but difficult to check when in this rough condition.
-Larger pieces are saw in two on a rough cutting wheel so to expose any color.
+Some of these chunks will display opal bars but it’s difficult to check when its in this rough condition.
+Larger pieces are sawed in two on a rough cutting wheel in order to expose any color.

 New opal cutters are best to start with boulder ironstone or Koroit opal rough.
 Alternatively Ethiopian Rough opals is still reasonable price at present and as the crystal color bars are thick, it is good for new cutters.